 Cervical radiculopathy treatment includes rest, physical therapy, medications, and in severe cases, surgery for nerve decompression.

-Cervical spondylotic myelopathy is painless in over 50% of patients, but other symptoms may be present, such as weakness, numbness, or clumsiness of the extremities.
+Cervical spondylotic myelopathy is painless in over 50% of patients, but may cause weakness, numbness, or clumsiness of the extremities.

-Cervical spondylotic myelopathy (CSM) refers to impaired function of the spinal cord caused by degenerative changes of the discs and facet joints acquired in adult life.
+Cervical spondylotic myelopathy refers to impaired function of the spinal cord caused by degenerative changes of the discs and facet joints.